ianawilson/BbQuick/README.md

 We're using Gouch's JS implementation of to-title-case (https://github.com/gouch/to-title-case).

-This project started development for Jeff Bigham's *Human Computer Interaction* class (CSC212) at the University of Rochester in the Fall of 2011.
+This project started development for Jeff Bigham's *Human Computer Interaction* class (CSC212) at the University of Rochester in the Fall of 2011 with the help of Trevor Filer and Chelsea Flint.